vergauwenthomas/MetObs_toolkit/docs/MetObs_documentation_flat.rst

 ********************************************
 Modules for MetObs toolkit Developers
 ********************************************
-A lot of the funtions and methods of the MetObs toolkit are not meant to be called by the users.
+A lot of the functions and methods of the MetObs toolkit are not meant to be called by the users, typically they start with _ (underscore).
 For developers these functions and methods are important building blocks.

 The :ref:`modindex` contains all functions and methods present in the MetObs toolkit.